 Ilene’s sister, Imelda, runs Imelda’s Hang Nails (a nail salon) as a sole proprietorship.
 Not covered.

 Small Town CPAs, owned by Jake Jones and two others (a North Carolina professional corporation).
+Small Town CPAs is registered with the Public Company Accounting Oversight Board (about 80% of public accounting firms are).
 Not covered.
-Accounting firms are exempt.
+Public accounting firms are exempt.
 WHAT?!

 Frank and Berta Furter set up an LLC to hold three rental properties and put the LLC ownership in a trust that they are the beneficiaries of.
 Frank, Berta, the Trust, and the LLC are all covered.